Caster: Coding a Topology

 Hosts

 A host consists of a name, datastore, and maximum number of virtual machines that it can support.
-Hosts are created and managed through the API.
-After a host is created, it can be assigned to an exercise.
+The API creates and manages hosts, then assigns them to exercises.
 An exercise can have many hosts.

 Workspaces have an additional property, DynamicHost